 How do I schedule an appointment with a counselor or advisor?

-You can either call the receptionist at 617 747-2310 or stop by the CAC and speak with the receptionist during business hours.
+You can either call the receptionist at 617 747-2310 or stop by the Counseling Center and speak with the receptionist during business hours.

 What are your hours of operation?

 The hours of operation are Monday–Friday 9:00 a.m. to 12:00 p.m. and 1:00 p.m. to 5:00 p.m.

 Many students at Berklee use personal counseling services for a variety of concerns.
 Some students find that one or two sessions are enough.
 Others have more complex situations that require more time.
 If you are not sure if personal counseling can help with your particular problem, we encourage you to make an appointment to talk it over with one of the personal counselors and learn about what options and solutions might serve you best.